hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 We will go first with the most simple approach:
 * using the backup disk as "system disk", meaning that we will use the usb backup disk to install all the required elements.
-* not creating the swap space (which could be not required if the backup is not "that big".
+* not creating the swap space (which could be not required if the backup is not "that big").

 Let's start the procedure: (draft)